onera/Noda/doc/source/index.rst

 Noda uses thermodynamic and mobility data to solve the diffusion problem with prescribed initial composition and boundary conditions, using the finite difference method.
-This version is limited to single-phase systems, isothermal conditions, one space coordinate (1D planar, 2D cylindrical, 3D spherical).
+This version is limited to single-phase systems, isothermal conditions, one space coordinate (planar, cylindrical or spherical geometry).

 .. toctree::
    :caption: User guide